-Rising costs of maintenance and repair in the utility and process industries indicate the need for trained maintenance personnel.
+Rising costs of maintenance and repair in the Utility and Process Industries indicate the need for trained maintenance personnel.
 BHGE conducts service seminars that can help your maintenance and engineering personnel to reduce these costs.

-Seminars, conducted either at your site, or at BHGE's Consolidated training facility, provide participants with an introduction to the basics of preventative maintenance.
-These seminars help to reduce downtime, reduce unplanned repairs, and increase valve safety.
-While they do not make "instant" experts, they do provide the participants with "Hands On" experience with Consolidated valves.
-The seminar also includes valve terminology and nomenclature, component inspection, troubleshooting, setting and testing, with emphasis on the ASME Boiler and Pressure Vessel Code.
+Seminars, conducted either at your site, or at our manufacturing plant, provide participants with an introduction to the basics of preventative maintenance.
+These seminars help to minimize downtime, reduce unplanned repairs and increase valve safety.
+While they do not make "instant" experts, they do provide the participants with "Hands On" experience with Consolidated Valves.
+The seminar also includes valve terminology and nomenclature, component inspection, trouble shooting, setting and testing, with emphasis on the ASME Boiler and Pressure Vessel Code.

-For further information, please contact your local Green Tag Center.
+For further information, Please contact your local Green Tag Center.